Book an Appointment at Victoria, BC Office

 Specializations: Acute and Complex Trauma, PTSD, Anxiety, Depression, Stress, Self-Esteem Issues, Shame, Life-Transitions, Career Change, Emotional Dysregulation, Communication Skills, ADHD, and Borderline Personality Disorder.

-Educational Background: Susanne is a Canadian Certified Counsellor registered through the Canadian Counselling and Psychotherapy Association.
+Educational Background: Susanne is a Registered Clinical Counsellor registered through the BC Association of Clinical Counsellors .
 Her educational background includes a Master of Arts in Counselling Psychology from Yorkville University and a Post Degree Diploma in Interprofessional Mental Health and Addictions through Camosun College.

 Beyond the work: Susanne enjoys spending time with her friends, family, long-time partner, and two cats.
 An avid reader with a passion for technology and the arts, she enjoys listening to music, singing, watching films, video gaming, creating art, and is a member of the local dance community.
 Finding solace in connecting with nature, Susanne enjoys spending time outdoors in nature and growing an abundance of plants.